billsix/programmingFromTheGroundUp/docs/source/files.rst

        movb  (%eax,%edi,1), %cl

 It is using an indexed indirect addressing mode.
-It says to start at FIXMEAMPeax; and go FIXMEAMPedi; locations forward, with each location being 1 byte big.
-It takes the value found there, and put it in FIXMEAMPcl;.
+It says to start at
+%eax; and go %edi; locations forward, with each location being 1 byte big.
+It takes the value found there, and put it in
+%cl;.
 After this it checks to see if that value is in the range of lower-case *a* to lower-case *z*.
 To check the range, it simply checks to see if the letter is smaller than *a*.
 If it is, it can't be a lower-case letter.
 Likewise, if it is larger than *z*, it can't be a